NEET 2018 results: Top 5 high paid specialities in the medical field

 Average annual income: Rs 16 lakh

-How to become a urologist: MBBS + MD Urology
+How to become a urologist: MBBS + MS Urology

 Dermatology